asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 ```

 <p align="justify">
 Each kallisto quant line should take ~2 minutes to run.
 After you have both - look at the rates (%) of pseudoalignment.
-How do they differ, and can you think why?<br/>
+How do they differ, and can you think why?<br/><br/>
-Run the kallisto quant command again for the other 4 sample sets.<br/><br/>
 </p>

 ### 3 Convert kallisto output to gene-level expression matrix